Buffy struggles to win the trust of the Potentials. To do so, she must defeat the Turok-Han.

 - "I wouldn't touch you for all the kittens in Korea."
 Demons were shown gambling with kittens in "Life Serial".
 They're delicious.

-- And, of course: Buffy greeting Rona when she meets her: "Welcome to the Hellmouth" (being the title of the first episode of the series).
+- And of course, Buffy greeting Rona with: "Welcome to the Hellmouth" (being the title of the first episode of the series).

 - Cut His Heart Out with a Spoon: Well, there's no need when you're threatening a geek who's seen Misery.

 - Daydream Surprise: As a Bringer walks over to carve up Spike with his knife, Spike snaps his neck with his legs, breaks the chains and escapes through the tunnels until he runs into Buffy, effulgent in her white blouse and blonde hair.
 Lovestruck!Spike takes a step towards her...and is brought up short by his chains.

 - Deadpan Snarker: Kennedy shows she has what it takes to be a Slayer.

 Rona: (taking a sword from Buffy) Like this'll do any good.
 I mean, what's the point?

 Kennedy: (points to the tip of Rona's sword) It's this end right here.
 Just stick that in the bad guys.
 Any more questions?

 - Description Cut: "If I wanted to sleep, I'd be downstairs with the other girls."
 Cut to the other girls keeping Xander awake with their yakking.

 - Evil Tastes Good